seankim658/codeprompts/README.md

 1. **You lose formatting and structure**.
 For a language like Python that uses whitespace, the formatting and structure of the code is important for the LLM to accurately and comprehensively understand the code for your request.
 2. **You lose context**.
 In order for the LLM to provide the best responses, it requires the context from all of your code.
 This includes your code snippet's dependencies, other user defined modules/objects, and other scope variables and concepts.
 3. **You lose prompt standardization**: If you are using LLMs to perform repeated tasks like documenting code, you have to make sure that your documentation styling guidelines are consistent across every request.
+4. **Line numbers!**: On large inputs, LLMs tend to provide code changes to precise lines, making it difficult to pin down exactly where to apply/review the changes proposed.
+Line numbers help alleviate this for better code provenance.

 To get the most out of LLMs, prompting has to be clear, comprehensive, and consistent.
 How code prompts fixes these issues: